icgrp/bert/docs/tutorials/huffman/huffman.md

 ![Huffman Encoder Design](../../images/huffman_encoder_design.gif)

-When the design is running if the sotware  toggles a register bit on the AXI bus, that will cause the encoder to run and the  `resultsMem` to be updated with the encoding of `rawTextMem`, based on the dictionary found in `huffmanMem`.
+The software toggles a bit in a control register exposed to the AXI bus.
+This causes the encoder to update `resultsMem` with the encoding of `rawTextMem`, based on the dictionary found in `huffmanMem`.

 During runtime, the software can do the following by writing or reading the BRAMs in the hardware:
 * Setting the text that needs to be encoded